yangyanli/PointCNN/README.md

   python3 s3dis_merge.py -d <path to *_pred.h5>
   python3 eval_s3dis.py
   ```
+ We use a hidden marker file to note when prepare is finished to avoid re-processing.
+This cache can be invalidated by deleting the markers.

  Please notice that these command just for Area 1 (specified by -a 1 option) validation.
 Results on other Areas can be computed by iterating -a option.

   * #### ScanNet
   Please refer to [data_conversions](data_conversions/README.md) for downloading ScanNet, then: